In This Section

 - Importantly, we can provide a safe place for pupils to discuss these issues, at an appropriate level so they better understand how to protect themselves.

-What does this mean in practice to Whitehouse Primary School?
+What does this mean in practice at Whitehouse Primary School?

 Many of the things we already do in school to help children become positive, happy members of society also contribute to the Prevent strategy.
 These include: